 - Civil rights violations

 Municipalities often have significant legal resources on their side.
 They may also have legal protections that the average citizen does not.
-An experienced attorney can help you fight for the monetary damages you may be entitled to.
+An experienced personal injury attorney with Simmrin Law Group can help you fight for the monetary damages you may be entitled to.

 How Can a Lawyer Help with a Case of Wrongful Imprisonment?

 An attorney from our firm will seek a dismissal or reduction of the charges against you if your criminal case is ongoing.
-We may also take civil action to obtain justice for your wrongful imprisonment.
+We may also file a civil lawsuit to obtain justice and compensation on your behalf for your wrongful imprisonment.

 Our firm employs lawyers capable of handling both criminal and civil cases.
 This means that we can: